urbanclimatefr/urbanclimatefr/README.md

 I'm a data practitioner.

 - 🔭 I’m currently working on healthcare analytics, where I have migrated legacy SAS data and scripts to Parquet/Python/PySpark hosted on AWS S3
-- 🌱 I’m currently learning data and AI engineering
+- 🌱 I’m currently learning AI engineering